 Training Has Benefits for Not Only Children, But Parents

-When we give our children a “taste” of the right path early on, this training not only has benefits in keeping our children from going down the wrong path and harming themselves, the proverb tells us that this training also has benefits for us as parents: when he is old, he will not “depart from it.”
-Similarly, Proverbs 29:17 says, “Discipline your children, and they will give you peace; they will bring you the delights you desire.”
+When we give our children a “taste” of the right path early on, this training not only has benefits in keeping our children from going down the wrong path and harming themselves, this training also has benefits for us as parents.
+The proverb tells us that when our children are old, they will not “depart” from our teaching.
+Similarly, Proverbs 29:17 echoes this same idea, saying, “Discipline your children, and they will give you peace; they will bring you the delights you desire.”

-When we take the time to discipline our children, we don’t have to worry about our kids growing up and getting into trouble as adults or making us look bad or turning away from the right path because they are still walking in the training they learned in their youth.
-In contrast to the “disgrace” that will fall on us if we leave our children to train themselves, parents of disciplined children will be able to enjoy the fruits of their hard work when their children are older.
+When we take the time to discipline our children, we don’t have to worry about our kids growing up and getting into trouble as adults or turning away from the right path because they are still walking in the training they learned in their youth.
+In contrast to the “disgrace” that will fall on us if we leave our children to train themselves, parents of disciplined children will enjoy the fruits of their hard work when their children are older.

 However, the discipline described is not a harsh discipline where parents go on a power trip or misuse parental authority (Ephesians 6:4).
-We do so in a loving way with an end goal of instilling in them the right habits and qualities.
+Parents discipline in a loving way with an end goal of instilling in their children the right habits and qualities.
 In addition, the proverb does not guarantee that training of a child will produce a child who sticks to the right way.
 Children will grow up and have to make their own choices as to how they live, and some will turn away from what is right.
 However, a child who does turn from the right way will find it hard to do so, as they have been introduced to what is right.

 When I was doing some study on Proverbs 22:6 to write this article, I ran across a statement that stopped me in my tracks: If we don’t teach our kids, someone else will.
 If we aren’t taking the time to teach our children intentionally about the ways of God and how to live life, they will learn how to live from TV shows, from neighbors, from teachers — and the habits and values they pick up may not necessarily be Christian values.
 In fact, they probably won’t.
 Note what the Sermon Commentary says on this point: